 Samsung Galaxy Note 7

-Rumours are suggesting there won't be any radical design changes from the Note 5 for the Note 6.
-Other rumors suggest it will essentially be a S7 Edge lookalike with an S-Pen.
-It is thought the new phablet will come with IP68 water and dust resistance though, just like the recently launched Samsung Galaxy S7 series and an iris scanner has also been touted, but we'd take this with a pinch of salt for now.
+Rumours are suggesting there won't be any radical design changes from the Note 5 for the Note 7.
+Other rumors suggest it will essentially be a S7 edge lookalike with an S-Pen.
+It is thought the new phablet will come with IP68 water and dust resistance though, just like the recently launched Samsung Galaxy S7 series and an iris scanner has also been touted, by several sources.

-It has been claimed the Note 6 will offer a 5.8-inch Quad HD display, which would be a slight increase on the Note 5.
-Other rumours suggest a 12-megaixel snapper, which would be the same resolution as the recent flagships, both of which have been praised for their camera capabilities.
+It has been claimed the Note 7 will offer a 5.8-inch or 5.7-inch Quad HD display, while other rumours suggest a 12-megaixel snapper, which would be the same resolution as the recent flagships, both of which have been praised for their camera capabilities.
 There has also been talk of 6GB of RAM and storage options of 64GB and 128GB.
-No mention on whether microSD will be reintroduced like it was for the S7 and S7 edge yet though.

 Sony's next flagship

 There are few smartphone updating machines quite as determined as Sony Mobile.
 The Xperia Z3+ was only on sale for a few months before the launch of the Xperia Z5 family.
 Before MWC 2016, there were rumours of the next step, the Xperia Z6.
 They will probably stop now though as Sony confirmed the "Xperia Z line has reached its culmination".